-23The French version of par.
+&lt;sup>23The French version of par.
 292 confirms this interpretation, placing the accent on the activity of US officials "(...) ainsi que par les actes d'intervention impliquant l'emploi de la force visés au sous-paragraphe (3) ci-dessus, ont, à l'encontre de la République du Nicaragua, violé l'obligation que leur impose le droit international coutumier de ne pas recourir à la force contre un autre Etat (...)".

-24ICTY, Chamber Appelas, Prosecutor v.
+&lt;sup>24ICTY, Chamber Appelas, Prosecutor v.
 Tadić, case n.
 IT-94-1-A, sentence of 15 July 1999.
 M.W.
 BADAR, The concept of mens rea in international criminal law.
 The case for a unified approach, Hart Publishing, Oxford & Oregon, Portland, 2013.
 J. PEAY, Mental incapacity and criminal liability: Redrawing the fault lines? in International Journal of Law and Psychiatry, 42, 2015, pp. 4ss.
 M.E.
 BADAR, The mental element in the Rome Statute of the International Criminal Court: A commentary from a comparative criminal law perspective, in Criminal Law Forum, 19 (3), 2008, pp. 477ss.
-According to the above author: "(...) a number of theories have emerged in criminal law to distinguish between dolus eventualis and advertent negligence, among others, consent or approval theory (die
+According to the above author: "(...) a number of theories have emerged in criminal law to distinguish between dolus eventualis and advertent negligence, among others, consent or approval theory (die military or paramilitary groups that have believe that each action can be directed by a third state.

-Billigungs-oder Einwilligungtheorie), indifference theory (die Gleichgültigkeitstheorie), possibility theory (die Vorstellungs-Möglichkeitstheorie), probability theorv (die oder Wahrscheinlichkeitstheorie), combination theory (Kombinationstheorien) etc. The non-exhaustive list of theories is illustrative of the plethora of approaches in the criminal law theory (...)".
-D. LIAKOPOULOS, Rough justice: Anatomy and interpretation in the exclusion of individual criminal liability in international criminal justice, in Revista do Curso de Direito do UNIFOR, 10(1), 2019, pp. 154ss.
-R.S.
-CLARK, The mental element in international criminal law: The Rome Statute of the International Criminal Court and the elements of offences, in Criminal Law Forum, 12, 2001, pp. 296ss.
-R. CRYER, H. FRIMAN, D. ROBINSON, E. WILMSHURST, An introduction to international criminal law and procedure, Cambridge University Press, Cambridge, 2010.
-A. ESER, Mental elements-Mistake of fact and mistake of law, in A. CASSESE, P. GAETA, G.R.W.D JONES (eds.), The Rome Statute of the International Criminal Court: A Commentary, Oxford University Press, Oxford, 2002, pp. 890ss.
-A.G.
-GIL, Mens rea in considered that the acts of organized armed groups-such as the Bosnian Serbscould be attributed to the state if it exercises an overall control over such groups.
-The overall control test was not meant to replace the effective control of ICJ, nor to be applied only in the verification of the international nature or not of an armed conflict25.
-This is particularly noticeable by the fact that the Chambers Appeal of ICTY refers to two different types of tests.
-On the one hand, (i) in the case of acts performed by individuals engaged by the state to perform specific violations, effective control is required for each action26.
-On the other, (ii) for actions carried out by military or paramilitary groups that have their own structure, according to Chamber it would be inappropriate to believe that each action can be directed by a third state27.
 This is where overall control comes into play.
 This is a standard that is satisfied in the presence of a general control, which still requires funding, training and coordination tests of military activity, but allows greater room for maneuver.
-The Chamber Appeals therefore does not dispute the ICI method; rather it makes a distinction in the areas of application, on the one hand the effective control for the individual individuals, on the other the overall control for the armed groups28.
+The Chamber Appeals therefore does not dispute the ICI method; rather it makes a distinction in the areas of application, on the one hand the effective control for the individual individuals, on the other the overall their own structure, according considered that the acts of organized armed groups-such as the Bosnian Serbscould be attributed to the state if it exercises an overall control over such groups.
+The overall control test was not meant to replace the effective control of ICJ, nor to be applied only in the verification of the international nature or not of an armed conflict.
+This is particularly noticeable by the fact that the Chambers Appeal of ICTY refers to two different types of tests.
+On the one hand, (i) in the case of acts performed by individuals engaged by the state to perform specific violations, effective control is required for each action.
+On the other, (ii) for actions carried out by co-perpetration and indirect perpetration according to article excesses committed by the agent or the co-perpetrator, in